Mx-CrystalJ/Hackathon-1/README.md

 ## Introduction

 The Movie Quiz represents the first hackathon collaborative project given to us for the Code Institute Full Stack Software Developer Bootcamp.
+Us refers to the collaborators, Caprice, Cristian, Crystal and Yusuf

 Live project: <a href="" target="_blank">Movie Quiz</a>